 ●Individuals with PTSD experience marked cognitive, affective, and behavioral responses to stimuli reminding them of trauma they experienced, eg, flashbacks, severe anxiety, and fleeing or combative behavior.
 They compensate for this intense arousal through avoidance, emotional numbing, and diminished interest in people and activities.
 (See 'Clinical manifestations' above.)

-●PTSD is commonly accompanied by comorbid psychiatric conditions, including depression, substance use disorders, and somatization.
+●PTSD is commonly accompanied by comorbid psychiatric conditions, including depression, substance use disorders, and somatic symptoms.
 (See 'Co-occurring conditions' above.)

-●Soldiers, veterans, and traumatically injured civilians should be systematically screened for PTSD; however, screening is only effective when coupled with high quality mental health services .
-PTSD screening should be considered in all primary care patients, particularly those who are presenting with new anxiety, fear, or insomnia .
+●Military, veterans, indigenous, and refugee groups and traumatically injured civilians should be systematically screened for PTSD; however, screening is only effective when coupled with high quality mental health services .
+Primary care patients presenting with new anxiety, fear, or insomnia should be screened for PTSD and a history of trauma .
 (See 'Screening' above.)

 ●Diagnostic criteria for PTSD include: experiencing or witnessing a severe, traumatic event resulting in symptoms in each of four categories (intrusion, negative alteration in mood and cognitions, avoidance, and arousal); social or occupational impairment; and symptoms and impairment lasting at least one month after the trauma.
 (See 'Diagnosis' above.)